 We are pleased to partner each year with a variety of community organizations throughout May and June to celebrate our cherished rivers, the Speed and the Eramosa.
 With many public events including music, indigenous river knowledge, hidden streams, art, rowing, yoga, river creatures, hikes, bikes and trees, you are sure to find a variety of experiences that you and your family will enjoy.
 All of our events are FREE!

 Our hope is that your participation in the Festival will encourage you to advocate for the protection and conservation of our water and our rivers.
 Your help will ensure that future generations will have the same opportunities to enjoy clean water and our healthy rivers all year long.

 The Festival is a project of the Wellington Water Watchers, a non-profit organization dedicated to the protection, restoration and conservation of source water in Guelph-Wellington.

-Thank you to all the participating host organizations!
+Thank you to the 2021 participating host organizations!
 Visit their websites to join these groups and participate in their other events throughout the year.